XELA AID HISTORY

-Outside the classroom, Leslie found widespread suffering in rural communities where access to clean water, health care, and education were the exception.
+Outside her Spanish classroom, Leslie found widespread suffering in rural communities where access to clean water, health care, and education were the exception.
 She returned to the states and asked for help from friend Fr.
 Peter Hickman, founder of the forward-thinking ecumenical community of St. Matthews.
 With the support of Fr.
 Hickman and Mother Teresa's Order, the non-denominational community development organization Xela AID was born.

 Integrated Community Development Model

 In its early days, Xela AID provided emergency assistance.
 With the good counsel of de León, and additionally, the Peace Corps and local development organizations to whom he introduced Xela AID - as well as from lessons learned as first-hand witness to "give-aways" eroding dignity and creating dependency - the organization quickly adopted a community development approach.
 Leadership recognized education as key to overcoming poverty and creating abundance, and by the late 1990s, the lion's share of Xela AID's efforts had evolved to focus on removing obstacles to education and to promoting self reliance.
 In 2000, Xela AID added a tagline to reflect this evolution of thinking: Xela AID - Partnerships for Self Reliance.

 Xela AID understands that children who are hungry or sick cannot learn, and that families who have insufficient income cannot support their children being in school.
 Therefore, the organization supports education while it works to address, simultaneously, the health and socio-economic issues that thwart learning.